petetanru/petetanru.github.io/_projects/rnn-marx.md

 import matplotlib.pyplot as plt
 ```

-I acquired the MS word version of Das Kapital from here: https://www.marxists.org/archive/marx/works/1867-c1/ and turned it into a text format I could load.
+I acquired the MS word version of [Das Kapital Volume 1](https://www.marxists.org/archive/marx/works/1867-c1/) and turned it into a text format I could load.

 ```python
 raw_text = open('capital-vol1.txt', 'r', encoding='latin-1').read()
 ```

-Let's see snippets of it to get some idea of what we're dealing with.
+After chopping off the copyrights and the introduction, let's see snippets of it to get some idea of what we're dealing with.

 ```python